 Brazil nuts can help regulate levels of hunger hormones that are associated with fullness, cravings, and appetite.
 These hunger-controlling effects of selenium could help you feel less hungry between meals, keeping you from overeating at your next meal.

 Brazil nuts also contain fiber, which can help regulate hunger hormones that are linked to feelings of fullness and cravings, so you feel less hungry between meals.
-In one study, participants who took a fiber supplement (similar to those found in Brazil nuts) reduced their number of eating occasions and overall body weight (6).
+In one study, participants who took a fiber supplement (similar to the fiber found in Brazil nuts) reduced their number of eating occasions and overall body weight (6).

 Moderate Impact On Blood Sugar